clubledger/clubledger-com/index.markdown

 First though, CLUB-LEDGER is seeking to revolutionise customer loyalty programs.

-CLUB-LEDGER does this by placing the customer, with just one wallet, at the centre of their family of retailer programs.
+CLUB-LEDGER does this by placing the customer, with just one account, at the centre of their family of retailer programs.

 The retailer, on the other hand, will enjoy a deeper conversation with their customers because they can reward reviews, surveys, votes, and other interactions with easily transferable tokens.